llcawc/tscom/README.md

 # tscom

-> gulp plugin or asynchronous function for javascript or typescript transformation - bundles, compiles and minimizes ".js" and ".ts" files with Rollup, Babel and Rollup plugins.
+> gulp plugin and asynchronous function for javascript or typescript transformation - bundles, compiles and minimizes ".js" and ".ts" files with Rollup, Babel and Rollup plugins.
 > this can be used as a galp plugin with return or with callback

 Rollup and babel plugins used: